hugodiasg/temp-sensor/README.md

 # temp-sensor
 # Temperature sensor wireless communication

  The circuit is a temperature sensor with 2.4 GHz wireless communication with CMOS 130nm (Sky130nm) technology to measure the human temperature.
+The jupyter notebook of the device complete simulations and layout are [here](https://github.com/hugodiasg/temp-sensor/blob/main/jupyter-notebook/temp-sensor.ipynb).

 ### Block Diagram